DGendoo/DNF-webapp/README.md

 # Installation Instructions
-1. Install the latest version of node. js (https://nodejs.org/en/).
+1. Install the latest version of Node.js (https://nodejs.org/en/).
 2. On your terminal, cd into src/app/
 3. For Windows machines, run the command 'npm install' on your terminal (or sudo npm install if using a Mac).
 4. Run the command 'bower install' on your terminal.